jbirddog/blue/README.md

 ### Idea for more tools/examples

-1. Write a bs0->blang (gnalb) decompiler by overwriting opcode map and opcode handler
+1. Write a bs0->blang (gnalb) decompiler by overwriting opcode map/handler

 ## TODOs

-1. If really needs to be if-else
 1. See about re-arranging >r order in op_compile_begin to simplify it and op_compile_end
 1. Bring back stack bounds checking
 1. Add more ops to make defining a custom op less verbose/brittle